mattasridhar/PrimeFactorialGenerator/README.md

 	<pre> TEST CASES	</pre>

-INTRODUCTION\
+INTRODUCTION
-	The Prime Factorial Generator takes a positive number as input and generates its Prime Factors. \
+<pre>	The Prime Factorial Generator takes a positive number as input and generates its Prime Factors. </pre>
-	Assumption: Prime Factors not possible for negative numbers.
-Refer to answer one of https://primes.utm.edu/notes/faq/negative_primes.html
+<pre>	Assumption: Prime Factors not possible for negative numbers.
+Refer to answer one of https://primes.utm.edu/notes/faq/negative_primes.html </pre>

 REQUIREMENTS
 <pre>	When a page loades, the following information should be provided:</pre>